 Brown Composting Components

-The brown (or dry) components in a bin are known to provide the mixture with much needed carbon.
+The brown (or dry) components in a bin are low in nitrogen and help to maintain a sponge-like moisture level.
 These dry materials can be anything from…

 - dry leaves,